Aadhaar Act complies with test prescribed by verdict on privacy: Centre tells SC

 "It must be stated that authentication failures do not mean exclusion from or denial of subsidies, benefits or services since the requesting entities are obliged under the law to provide for exception handling mechanisms," he said.

 In response to a question as to how a leprosy patient or a person who does not have a mobile number, is being enrolled for Aadhaar, the top law officer said, "Aadhaar enrolment is done for all residents, even of residents with Leprosy.
-Biometric exception process is defined in the UIDAI resident enrolment process.
+The biometric exception process is defined in the UIDAI resident enrolment process.

 "In the case of a leprosy patient who may not be able to do fingerprint authentication, iris authentication can be used for update (and add the mobile number).
 This was the reason for multi-modal enrolment and authentication being selected for use in Aadhaar."